 I never made a mistake in grammar but one in my life, and as soon as I done it, I seen it."— Carl Sandburg - Poet

-The other day I applied for a writing job at another online media outlet.
-When I applied they had me take a 20 question quiz on grammar, punctuation, and sentence structure.
-Following that I had to submit a 100 word paragraph on a product to promote.
-They gave me the product key words, and a few rules to use while writing.
+It all began the other day when I applied for a writing job at another online media outlet.
+When I applied they had me take a twenty question quiz on grammar, punctuation, and sentence structure.
+Following that, I had to submit a one hundred word paragraph on a product to promote.
+They gave me the product keywords, and a few rules to use while writing.
 So the product they gave me was...are your ready?
-BLACK CUPBOARD KNOBS.
+Black cupboard knobs.
 No kidding.
 They even provided a picture of a boring little black knob.
-But I actually tip my hat to them for giving applicants this kind of challenge.
-I tell you, if you can make black cupboard knobs sound like the best thing since Santa came at Christmas, you can convince anyone of anything.
-More importantly, you will know you have writing skills to work with.
+Actually, I tip my hat to them for giving applicants this kind of challenge.
+If you can make black cupboard knobs sound enticing and interesting, you can convince anyone of anything.
+More importantly, you will know you have writing skills that dazzle.

-And get this, on the quiz I got 16 out of 20 right.
+On the quiz, I got sixteen out of twenty right.
 However, combined with my sample paragraph, I didn't pass.
 It seems the problem was grammar and possibly sentence structure.
-I will say this, the sample writing exercise was a ten-pointer on the challenge richter scale.
-I spent 35 minutes perusing black cupboard knob websites (they really do have them) to get information on various kinds.
+I will say this, the sample writing exercise was a ten-pointer on the challenge Richter scale.
+I spent thirty-five minutes perusing black cupboard knob websites (they really do have them) to get information on various kinds.
 Then I sat at my computer for an hour, head on my hands, elbows on my desk, eyes squinched tight, and tongue lolling to the side, racking my brain to find a creative and fun way to promote black cupboard knobs.

 After I received the bad news that I did not pass, I realized that this media outlet has an extensive staff of grammar Nazi's.
-I could just imagine them in their little cubicles, giant red pencils in hand, tearing into my hard work, breaking their pencils with a heavy handedness unprecedented in online media history.
+I could just imagine them in their cubicles, giant red pencils in hand, tearing into my hard work, breaking their pencils with a heavy handedness unprecedented in online media history.
+Next thing I knew, the grammar police were knocking at my door.
+I talked them out of arresting me by promising to get remedial instruction.

-So I was then willing to concede that I was in great need of some remedial education in all things English.
 I hit pay dirt when I found a website offering a free online grammar course.
-Before I got started, though, I thought perhaps I ought to search google for a glossary of grammar terms.
+Before I got started, though, I thought perhaps I ought to search Google for a glossary of grammar terms.
 This is what I found:

 Adjective - a word that describes.